ThePJB/kennoath.github.io/makesnake.md

         SDL_WINDOW_SHOWN
     );

-    // this is how we handle a failure to create a window (it returns a null pointer if it failed)
-    if (window == NULL) {
+    // the create window function returns a null pointer if it fails if (window == NULL) {
         printf("failed to create window %s\n", SDL_GetError());
         return 1;